microplastics-field-manual/microplastics-field-manual.github.io/pages/07-pre-survey-preparations-and-field-procedures.md

 Crustaceans, many being detritus feeders, are becoming increasingly popular taxa for microplastic research, using both designed and opportunistic sampling approaches, especially for species that are commercially harvested for human consumption.
 Crustaceans are collected usually by traps and nets, or by hand via snorkelling or SCUBA .

 **_Separating plastic from organic matter_**

 Depending on the size of the crustacean, removal and chemical digestion of the GIT only (for larger crustaceans) or chemical digestion of the whole organism (for smaller organisms) are prevalent (Lusher et al., 2017).
 The crustacean exoskeleton and chitinous lining, however, represents a significant challenge for the digestion of the whole animal, and standard chemical and enzymatic methods are not always suitable (Li et al., 2022).
 Given the small size of microplastics ingested by these organisms, microplastics that are visible to the naked eye are rare, and microscopy and polymer identification are necessary (Dehaut et al., 2016).

 #### Pelagic invertebrates (including plankton)

 **_Sampling pelagic invertebrates_**

 Sampling pelagic invertebrates is commonly performed simultaneously with sampling plastics in seawater, either at the sea surface or in subsurface waters.
 Given the relatively passive or small-scale movement of many pelagic invertebrates with the ocean currents and their large geographic ranges, they serve as valuable subjects for research aiming to establish connections between plastic concentrations in waters (exposure) and in organisms (load).
-Sampling pelagic invertebrates is often conducted using net-based trawls (typically with a mesh size of 335 mm, but this can vary depending on the target species), such as manta trawl nets, bongo nets, hydra bios nets, and multi-depth samplers, but also with Niskin Bottles.
+Sampling pelagic invertebrates is often conducted using net-based trawls (typically with a mesh size of 335 mm, but this can vary depending on the target species), such as manta trawl nets, bongo nets, hydra bios nets, and multi-depth samplers, but also with niskin bottles.
 These methods are used to effectively collect plastics at the sea surface as well (see marine and coastal water section), and consequently, the abundance of plankton and plastics in water samples is often measured concurrently.

 **_Separating environmental plastic from organic matter_**

 The method used to separate environmental microplastics from the plankton is dependent on the abundance of organic material present in the sample.
 Samples with low plankton (and other organic material) abundance can be manually sorted using Bogorov chambers and dissection scope, or (with rinsing) over sieves with aperture size suited to the target species.
 Samples with high plankton abundance will require complete chemical digestion.

 **_Separating ingested plastic from the organism_**

 Given the small size of most pelagic invertebrates, quantifying plastics within (i.e., ingested by) these organisms necessitates chemical digestion of the entire specimen or community of organisms (Egger et al., 2022).
 Chemical digestions require a sequential process involving the density separation of microplastics from the pelagic community and/or visual inspection of the external surfaces of the sampled community.
 This precaution ensures that the plastics detected post-digestion originated from within the organisms, as opposed to being present in the environment or adhered to the external surfaces of the organisms.
 Given the small size of microplastics ingested by these organisms, microplastics that are visible to the naked eye are rare, and microscopy and polymer identification are necessary (see post survey procedures).

 #### **Benthic invertebrates **